ArnavMotwani/Shortcuts/index.md

 ## The shortcuts

 ### The virtual bookmark (iOS 14) - [iCloud link](https://www.icloud.com/shortcuts/b327232d25d14d5d8f95581882703aaa)
-- Dependant on WidgetPack (beta app)
+- Dependant on the WidgetPack app
 - When you run this shortcut it will update a WidgetPack widget with a page number you enter.
 - It can be modified to be a count of anything
 - Designed to be be a 2x2 widget but it will work as a larger widget (however you might want to increase the font size)